Colin Petersen: 1967–69: the Bee Gees

 Petersen moved to England in 1966, little knowing that the Bee Gees would soon be doing the same and they recruited him as their permanent drummer shortly afterwards – the first non-Gibb brother to become an official member of the Bee Gees.
-He played on the albums Bee Gees' 1st, Horizontal, Idea, Odessa and Cucumber Castle.
-He was an equal partner in the group from early in their period in the UK and the Gibb brothers regarded his playing as essential to their sound.
+He played on six albums Bee Gees' 1st, Horizontal, Idea, Odessa and Cucumber Castle.

 He and fellow band member Vince Melouney, who played lead guitar and had also moved to the UK, had some trouble when, in the late summer of 1967, they were threatened with deportation because of an error in the way they had secured their visas.
 That problem was solved only by the intervention of the group's manager, Robert Stigwood, who mounted a publicity campaign that embarrassed the government into permitting them to remain in the UK.
 While he was a Bee Gee, he and Maurice Gibb wrote "Everything That Came From Mother Goose" with lead vocals and guitar by Petersen, but it was not released.
 Also in 1968, he played drums on the Marbles' debut single, "Only One Woman".

-As Petersen learned about the music industry, he raised questions about Stigwood's conflict of interest as the Bee Gees' manager, since Stigwood owned their recordings and publishing and was in effect their employer.
+As Petersen learned about the music industry, he raised questions about the group's finances and Stigwood's conflict of interest as the Bee Gees' manager, since Stigwood owned their recordings and publishing and was in effect their employer.
 According to Petersen this led to him being fired in August 1969, while the group were making a television film of Cucumber Castle.
 Petersen had already recorded the songs used in the film, which make up part of the album, but he is not credited on the sleeve.
 Pentangle drummer Terry Cox was brought in to complete the remainder of the drum tracks, but it is not really clear which tracks have Petersen or Cox on drums.

 Vince Melouney and Robin Gibb had already left the band by then, leaving just Barry Gibb, Maurice Gibb and Colin Petersen.
 He was fired, allegedly for having lost interest in the group and missing recording sessions, and for his refusal to do any acting in the film, despite his experience in front of the cameras.

-As a partner in the group, however, he could not be summarily fired as though he were an employee.
-The result was a series of lawsuits in which, at one point – as a ploy to get a quicker settlement from Stigwood – he attempted to block the Bee Gees from using that name, since it was jointly owned by the partners, and he alleged that he had been illegally deprived of his share in the partnership.
-Petersen remained on good terms with the brothers, especially Robin Gibb, after his initial exit.
+He did not join the Bee Gees for the Australian concert of the One Night Only gig, unlike Vince Melouney.